ppy/osu-wiki/news/2021/2021-08-14-new-featured-artist-rn.md

 We've pulled **7** songs from their archives, all of which are freely available to map from [**rN**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/190)!

 **rN** may be new to the osu! scene, but conveniently ::Mirash::{ user=2841009 } has a full difficulty spread of [*My Dearest Nightmare*](https://osu.ppy.sh/beatmapsets/1542543) ready to be swallowed by players of all skill levels.
-Preview ::Frankie\1::{ user=5774823 }'s attempt at the highest difficulty through this video and experience the rest of the previews for yourself:
+Preview ::Frankie_::{ user=5774823 }'s attempt at the highest difficulty through this video and experience the rest of the previews for yourself:

 <div align="center">
     <video width="95%" controls>